alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 We have a [Technical 2nd Line dashboard][] showing a high level overview of the state of the GOV.UK environments.
 You can also [install our Chrome extension][] if you want a permanently visible overview.
 You will need to be connected to the [GDS VPN][gds-vpn] if accessing from home.

-### Icinga

-We use Icinga to monitor our platform across our environments ([CI/Integration][], [Staging][], [Production][]) and alert us when things go wrong.
-Many alerts have corresponding documentation in our [GOV.UK developer docs][], detailing how to respond.
-[Read more about Icinga][].

-If you see critical alerts that aren't easily solved, start a thread in the #govuk-2ndline-tech Slack channel.

-NB: Technical 2nd Line should investigate these alerts when there is nothing more urgent happening; you do not necessarily have to fix them.

 ### Grafana

 We use Grafana dashboards to monitor the health of our applications and service across our environments: